cockroachdb/docs/v19.2/multi-region-deployment.md

     ~~~

 {{site.data.alerts.callout_info}}
-You can also deploy CRDB manually.
+You can also deploy CockroachDB manually.
 For instructions, see the [Manual Deployment](manual-deployment.html) page of the Cockroach Labs documentation site.
 {{site.data.alerts.end}}

 ## Multi-region application deployment (GKE)